choerodon/api-gateway-old/README.md

 ## Requirements
 - The project is a project about eureka client.
 The local operation needs to cooperate with `register-server`, and the online operation needs to cooperate with `go-register-server`.
-- It needs to cooperate with `gateway-helper` to complete the gateway functions such as authentication, traffic limiting, and routing.å
+- It needs to cooperate with `gateway-helper` to complete the gateway functions such as authentication, traffic limiting, and routing.

 ## Installation and Getting Started
 - Start `register-server`